qcri/RDFframes/benchmark_DBpedia2020/README.md

 **Note** that all the different versions of the query(expert, RDFframes, naive) should return the same results and adhere to the same semantic.

 ### Run
-To run these queries, use *curl_execute_example* script to issue the query to an RDF engine or SPARQL endpoint for an RDF store.
+To run these queries, use *curl_execute_example* script to issue each query to an RDF engine or SPARQL endpoint for an RDF store.